icejester/spring-boot-play/README.md

 # spring-boot-play

-repo for playing with spring-boot
+repo for playing with spring-boot and such